777aker/snek3/Readme.md

 ## New Snake

+### TODO
+- [ ] Skills class - list of unlocked and unlockable skills that are checked through for loop
+- [ ] Window opener class - list of windows to check if we should display and list of windows to display
+    - [ ] Game starts with Snek3 in display and Info in check
+    - [ ] Info once displayed adds skills to check
+- [ ] Food for info window down to 1
+- [ ] Skill tree open at 5 food

 ### Basic Snake
 - [x] A snake that moves around and rotates
     - [x] die if hit any of your body (not first 5 of yourself cause that's insta death)